Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

-Multimodal data fusion can be performed at different levels, including early (feature level), intermediate (model level), and late (decision level), as illustrated in Fig.~\ref{fig:fusion_stage}.
-Each fusion stage has its own advantages and challenges, and the choice of fusion stage depends on the characteristics of the data and the problem at hand.
-The following sections will explore each fusion stage and discuss its applications and limitations.
+Fusion in MML can be performed at different levels, including early (feature level), intermediate (model level), or late (decision level) stages, as illustrated in figure~\ref{fig:fusion_stage}.
+Each fusion stage has its advantages and challenges, and the choice of fusion stage depends on the characteristics of the data and the task.